hyperjeff/Physical/README.md

 ### Angles and Trig

 Trig functions use units, contrary to what you might think.
 Physical provides both trig and inverse trig functions (normal and hyperbolic) that both wipe out a whole class of bugs, but also make your code and reasoning about them greatly improve.
+This are in addition to the standard trig functions and do not conflict with them.

+Currently the result of a trig function is a Physical object of unitless type.
+If you need to use the Double value, grab its value.
+E.g., `sin(φ).value`.
+This allows inverse trig functions to return Physical objects with units radian, without overriding existing trig functions in the Swift standard library.

 ```swift
 75°